xxdwyd/xxdwyd.github.io/_pages/about.md

 - 2024.10, Expert for "Science and Technology Innovation China" (hosted by the China Association for Science and Technology)
 - 2025.01, Expert in Public Services for Small and Medium-sized Enterprises in Jiangsu Province (hosted by the Jiangsu Small and Medium-sized Enterprise Development Center)
 - 2025.05, Editor of the journal "Education and Teaching Methods"
+- 2025.07, Board Member, Art Research Committee, Asian Institute of Business Research
 - 2024.10, Editor of the journal "The International Theory and Practice in Humanities and Social Sciences"
 - 2024.11, Reviewer for the journal "International Journal of Humanity, Social Science & Legal Research"
 - 2025.10, Editor-in-Chief of the journal "Frontiers in Preventive Medicine"
-- 2025.11, Editor of the journal "Journal of Innovation and Entrepreneurship Studies"
+- 2025.11, Editorial Board Member of the journal "Journal of Innovation and Entrepreneurship Studies"
+- 2026.01, Editorial Board Member of the journal "Huaxia Education Journal"